-The Company's economic ownership can increase based on the achievement of certain return thresholds.
-Represents the Company's effective ownership interest.
+(2) Represents the Company's effective ownership interest.
 The Company has a 66.67%, 5% and 0% interest in the office, retail and residential joint venture entities, respectively, each of which owns a 33.33% interest in the entity owning the land and infrastructure of the project.

-This property is not in operation and consists of assembled land.
-(1) (2)
+(3) This property is not in operation and consists of assembled land.

-(3) (4) Represents the Company's effective ownership interest.
-The Company has a 25.0% interest in the 300 Billerica Road and One & Two Circle Star Way properties and a 39.5% interest in the Mountain View Research and Technology Park properties.
+(4) Represents the Company's effective ownership interest.
+The Company has a 25.0% interest in the 300 Billerica Road and One & Two Circle Star Way properties and a 39.5% interest in the Mountain View Research and Technology Park properties (See also Note 15).